Support the Whitney

 In 1914, Mrs. Whitney established the Whitney Studio in Greenwich Village, where she presented exhibitions by living American artists whose work had been disregarded by the traditional academies.
 By 1929 she had assembled a collection of more than 500 works, which she offered with an endowment to The Metropolitan Museum of Art.
 When the offer was refused, she set up her own museum, one with a new and radically different mandate: to focus exclusively on the art and artists of this country.
 The Whitney Museum of American Art was founded in 1930, and opened in 1931 on West Eighth Street in Greenwich Village.

 The Museum moved to an expanded site on West 54th Street in 1954.
-Having outgrown that building by 1963, the Museum acquired its present site on Madison Avenue at 75th Street.
-This building, designed by Marcel Breuer and Hamilton Smith, with Michael Irving as consulting architect, opened in 1966.
+Having outgrown that building by 1963, the Museum acquired its Marcel Breuer-designed building on Madison Avenue at 75th Street, which opened in 1966.
+Programming at the Breuer building concluded on October 20, 2014.
+The Whitney’s new building at 99 Gansevoort Street will open on May 1, 2015.

 The Whitney was the first museum to take its exhibitions and programming beyond its own walls by establishing corporate-funded branch museums in other parts of New York City and the surrounding area.
 The Whitney branches were located in downtown Manhattan; at the Equitable Center at Seventh Avenue and 52nd Street; at Champion International Corporation in Stamford, Connecticut; and at the corporate headquarters of Altria (originally the Philip Morris Companies) on Park Avenue and 42nd Street.